05 December 2024

 Matthew 1.18-21.

-The idea of Mary being a virgin when she gave birth to Jesus, doesn’t work for a lot of people nowadays.
+The idea of Jesus’s mother Mary being a virgin when she gave birth him, doesn’t work for a lot of people nowadays.
 “She was a virgin?
 Yeah right.
 She totally had sex with somebody.
 And then lied about it, and said God did it, and that sucker Joseph believed her.”

-Clearly they’ve not read the gospels, because Joseph clearly didn’t believe her.
+Clearly they’ve not read the gospels, because Joseph absolutely didn’t believe her.

 Matthew 1.18-19 KWL